‘General Hospital’ Scoop: Robert Palmer Watkins Back In ‘GH’ Set But There’s A Catch, Rebecca Budig Replaced?

 Rebecca Budig Replaced?

-There have been rumors hinting Rebecca Budig will be back in General Hospital.
+There have been rumors hinting Rebecca Budig will be back on General Hospital.
 Hayden is out of town for now, but the current storyline will allow her to return to Port Charles if the situation calls for it.

 Hayden's jig is almost up and Jared won't stop without his money.
 Tune into today's tense #GH, STARTING NOW on ABC! pic.twitter.com/gCiQWp5TUV